Boomerang: Modern styles and uses

 Beginning in the later part of the twentieth century, there has been a bloom in the independent creation of unusually designed art boomerangs.
 These often have little or no resemblance to the traditional historical ones and on first sight some of these objects may not look like boomerangs at all.
 The use of modern thin plywoods and synthetic plastics have greatly contributed to their success.
 Designs are very diverse and can range from animal inspired forms, humorous themes, complex calligraphic and symbolic shapes, to the purely abstract.
 Painted surfaces are similarly richly diverse.
 Some boomerangs made primarily as art objects do not have the required aerodynamic properties to return.

 Boomerangs are mostly used for recreation today.
 Modern boomerangs used for sport can be made from Finnish birch plywood, hardwood, or plastics such as ABS, polypropylene, phenolic paper, or carbon fibre-reinforced plastics.
 Most sport boomerangs typically weigh less than 100 g, with MTA boomerangs (boomerangs used for the maximum-time-aloft event) often under 25 g.
 There are different types of throwing contests: accuracy of return; Aussie round; trick catch; maximum time aloft; fast catch; and endurance (see below).

-Boomerangs have also been suggested as an alternative to clay pigeons in shotgun sports, where the flight of the boomerang better mimics the flight of a bird offering a more challenging target.
+Boomerangs have also been suggested as an alternative to clay pigeons in shotgun sports, where the flight of the boomerang better mimics the flight of a bird, offering a more challenging target.

 The modern boomerang is often computer-aided designed with precision airfoils.
 The number of "wings" is often more than 2 as more lift is provided by 3 or 4 wings than by 2.
-Among the latest inventions is a round-shaped boomerang, which has a different look but using the same returning principle as traditional boomerangs.
-This allows for safer catch for players.
+Among the latest inventions is a round-shaped boomerang, which has a different look but uses the same returning principle as traditional boomerangs.
+This allows for a safer catch for players.